Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature

 \section{Sobolev Modules}

-We will work with certain generalisations of Sobolev spaces that take into account the $G$-action.
+We first set up certain generalisations of Sobolev spaces that take into account the $G$-action.
 The definition is based on Kasparov's definition of the module $\mathcal{E}$ (see for instance \cite{Kasparov} section 5), which is a $C^*(G)$-module analogue of $L^2(E)$.